zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    :zeek:see:`ConnThreshold::bytes_threshold_crossed` instead.

-   :c: the connection
+   :param c: the connection

-   :threshold: the threshold that was set
+   :param threshold: the threshold that was set

-   :is_orig: true if the threshold was crossed by the originator of the connection
+   :param is_orig: true if the threshold was crossed by the originator of the connection

    .. zeek:see:: set_current_conn_packets_threshold set_current_conn_bytes_threshold conn_packets_threshold_crossed
                  get_current_conn_bytes_threshold get_current_conn_packets_threshold conn_duration_threshold_crossed